onfireisme/C_practice/README.md

-it the algorithms that I write by C maybe c++ in the future,but I'm not pretty sure
+its the algorithms that writen by C maybe by c++ in the future,but I'm not pretty sure